apache/helix/website/1.0.1/src/site/markdown/tutorial_cloud_support.md

 ## [Helix Tutorial](./Tutorial.html): Cloud Support

-There are emerging cases to use Helix in cloud environment, especially in those well-known public cloud, e.g. Azure, AWS, GCP, etc. Compared to previous on premise use cases, Helix has faced both challenges and opportunities in providing cloud related support.
+There are emerging cases to use Helix in a cloud environment, especially in those well-known public cloud, e.g. Azure, AWS, GCP, etc. Compared to previous on premise use cases, Helix has faced both challenges and opportunities in providing cloud related support.

-As a first step, Helix implemented the support for participant auto registration in cloud environment, which leverages the common feature of public cloud and facilitates Helix users when they need to create a cluster and register the participants to the cluster.
+As a first step, Helix implemented the support for participant auto registration in a cloud environment, which leverages the common feature of public cloud and facilitates Helix users when they need to create a cluster and register the participants to the cluster.

 After a Helix cluster is created, there are two ways to add instances (or participants, we will use them interchangeably in this tutorial) to the cluster.
 One is manual add, where users call their own scripts to add instance config to the cluster for each participant; and the other is auto join, where users set the auto join config of the cluster to be true, and each participant populates its own hostname, port number, and other information in instance config during connection.
-However, in on premise environment, the auto join only works perfectly when users use Helix in non rack-aware environment, meaning there is no fault domain concept.
-For rack-aware environment, users still need to manually input the domain information to the instance config as it is hard for each participant to get its own fault domain information.
-Considering most users would use Helix in rack-aware environment, it means manual work is still required.
+However, in an on premise environment, the auto join only works perfectly when users use Helix in a non rack-aware environment, meaning there is no fault domain concept.
+For a rack-aware environment, users still need to manually input the domain information to the instance config as it is hard for each participant to get its own fault domain information.
+Considering most users would use Helix in a rack-aware environment, it means manual work is still required.

-In cloud environment, there is a good opportunity to achieve full automation as public cloud providers give domain information to each individual instance through a metadata endpoint.
+In a cloud environment, there is a good opportunity to achieve full automation as public cloud providers give domain information to each individual instance through a metadata endpoint.
 All of the above mentioned public cloud providers use a unique non-routable IP address (169.254.169.254) for this purpose.
 It can be accessed only from within the instance to retrieve the instance metadata information, which you can use to configure or manage the running instance.

 More specifically, in AWS, Azure, and GCP, the query to the fixed IP address  http://169.254.169.254/ inside each instance will return its metadata information that contains domain information.
 In AWS, the field is named as "placement"; in Azure, the field is named as "PlatformUpdateDomain"; and in GCP, the field is named as "zone".
 It is usually just an integer denoting which fault domain the instance belongs to.
 This particular feature of public cloud is leveraged by Helix in cluster creation and partition registration process.